geoarrow/geoarrow/format.md

 follow the conventions defined in the
 [GeoParquet specification](https://github.com/opengeospatial/geoparquet).
-Notably, it should use the ISO form instead of EWKB when Z or M dimensions are included and axis order is defined as easting, northing/longitude, latitude regardless of the order specified by the coordinate system.
+Notably, it should use the ISO form instead of EWKB when Z or M dimensions are included and axis order is defined as easting, northing or longitude, latitude regardless of the order specified by the coordinate system.
 Producers may store EWKB or invalid WKB in a GeoArrow WKB array and consumers may error if they encounter unsupported or invalid WKB.